 Months of entry

-The Doctorate in Clinical Psychology is a three-year programme of academic and clinical training offered within the School of Psychological Sciences.
-It is the result of close collaboration between the University and clinical psychologists in North-West England.
+The Doctorate in Clinical Psychology is a three-year programme of academic and clinical training offered.
+It is the result of close collaboration between the University and clinical psychologists in north-west England.

 It is recognised that the majority of graduates will be employed within the National Health Service.
 The programme is thus geared to train clinical psychologists who will be able to meet the appropriate client needs and organisational requirements of the NHS and other statutory and voluntary bodies who work in collaboration with the health service.

-The training covers a wide geographical area, with placements at present available in many health districts and provider units throughout the North West.
+The training covers a wide geographical area, with placements at present available in many NHS Trusts throughout the north-west.
 The structure of the training spans both taught and research elements, with specialist teaching units co-ordinated around intensive clinical placements.